sharvadlamani/crypto-portfolio/README.md

 # crypto-portfolio

 # Instructions to run this project locally

 #git clone https://github.com/sharvadlamani/crypto-portfolio.git

 #cd into repo: cd crypto-portfolio

 #install the requirements: pip install -r requirements.txt

 #navigate to folder that contains run.py : cd backend

 #run the backend : flask run.py

 #naviagte to folder that contains index.html : cd ../frontend

 #run the frontend: python3 -m http.server

-# Make sure to click name of portfolio again after changing # of each coin
+# Make sure to click name of portfolio again to reload the page after changing the quantity of a coin

 # Still need to update percentage (right now it assumes max of 1 coin per coin type)